 - DMH - Dual Mobile Handset - a handset that has Wi-Fi and traditional cellular offerings in one device.

-- DOCSIS- Data Over Cable Service Interface Sepecification - DOCSIS is an international telecommunications standard that permits the addition of high-speed data transfer to an existing Cable TV (CATV) system.
-Many cable providers use DOCSIS to provide Internet access over their HFC infrastructure.
+- DOCSIS- Data Over Cable Service Interface Specification - DOCSIS is an international telecommunications standard that permits the addition of high-speed data transfer to an existing Cable TV (CATV) system.
+Cable providers use DOCSIS to provide Internet access over their HFC infrastructure.